Summer FAQs

 DISCOUNTS

-We do offer "choose your own" early registration discounts.
-We also offer a substantial Sibling Discount of 10% OFF on siblings after the 1st child, that expires- so register early!
+We do offer optional early registration discounts.
+We also offer a substantial Sibling Discount of 10% OFF- this applies automatically when eligible.
 Check current prices & discounts here

-CarLine officially starts at 9:00am (please do not arrive early, unless you are registered for Wildbunch AM. you will be charged for early drop-off)
+CarLine officially starts at 9:00am (please do not arrive early, unless you are registered for Wildbunch AM. you will be charged for early drop-off).
+Wildbunch AM is from 8:00am- 9:00am (extra fee)

-If you arrive after 9:30am, please call the Camp Office (# is posted on the gate) and our staff will pick up child from your car and direct the camper to their Team homebase.
+If you arrive after 9:30am, please call the Camp Office (# is posted on the gate) and our staff will meet you at the parking gate to escort them to their Team.

 CarLine ends promptly at 3:00pm.
 Any campers not picked up are checked-into Wildbunch PM and a charge is applied.